 Our research has been covered by several media outlets (e.g., Aftenposten, The Guardian, New Yorker, Wired, IFT, Science Daily, El Tiempo).
 Currently, I’m part of the Editorial Board of the International Journal of Gastronomy and Food Science and I’m acting as an associate editor in the journal Frontiers in Human-Media Interaction (Psychology and Computer Science Journals).

-I have taught several undergraduate, master’s, PhD, and executive courses (see more on this here) including multisensory marketing (module 3 in link, see some photos here), multisensory experiences, sensation and perception, brand management, service marketing, customer experience management, digital marketing, and consumer neuroscience.
+I have taught several undergraduate, master’s, PhD, and executive courses including multisensory experiences, multisensory marketing (module 3 in link, see some photos here), sensation and perception, brand management, service marketing, customer experience management, digital marketing, and consumer neuroscience.

 I’ve worked with a number of companies from different countries such as Symrise, Asahi Breweries, Nordic Approach, Asian Institute on Consumer Insight, Financiera Nacional de Desarrollo (FDN), Seguros Bolívar, and SALMA.
 This work has focused on a variety of topics including multisensory experiences, food and drink, branding, consumer research, and innovation.
 See Consulting for more information.